NietoDeveloper/CitysWeather/README.md

-# [Bogota City Tributte]
+# [Citys Weather]

 ## Vanilla JS Landing

 # Information Site

-Welcome to Bogota!
-This site serves as an Landing Page Trubutte Bogota City Tributte.
+Welcome!
+This site serves as an Landing Page For citys Wheather app.

 ## About

-This site is built with vanilla JavaScript
+Built with vanilla JavaScript

 ## Technologies Used